alexbeletsky/alexbeletsky.github.io/source/_posts/2013-09-16-paas-in-your-pocket-with-dokku.markdown

 categories: docker dokku nodejs conference transcript
 ---

 This is transcript of talk I gave on [RejectJS](http://rejectjs.org/speakers.html#alexbeletsky) conf in Berlin, September 2013.
+Video is already available [here](http://www.youtube.com/watch?v=EaoRDrdqm-E).

 What I'm going to talk about is Dokku - pocket-size, very cool and interesting project, that would make you (hopefully) re-think of the code shipping.